jamiewilbraham/azure-docs/articles/cognitive-services/QnAMaker/How-To/set-up-qnamaker-service-azure.md

    ![Resource created a new QnA Maker service](../media/qnamaker-how-to-setup-service/resources-created.png)

-    The resource with the _Cognitive Services_ type has your _subscription_ keys.
+    The resource with the _Cognitive Research Technologies_ type has your _subscription_ keys.

 ## Find subscription keys in the Azure portal

 You can view and reset your subscription keys from the Azure portal, where you created the QnA Maker resource.

-1. Go to the QnA Maker resource in the Azure portal and select the resource that has the _Cognitive Services_ type:
+1. Go to the QnA Maker resource in the Azure portal and select the resource that has the _Cognitive Research Technologies_ type:

     ![QnA Maker resource list](../media/qnamaker-how-to-key-management/qnamaker-resource-list.png)